 Miscommunication plagues divorces in numerous different ways.
 It is entirely too easy for divorcing spouses to become caught up in the adversarial nature of the divorce process itself, and doing so can lead to a number of unforeseen consequences that arise during the divorce, as well as problems with unintended results, when the final divorce documents are entered.
-Even spouses that begin the divorce process with open communication channels can become enamored with the legal battle that is inherent in most divorces, which makes it all the more important to focus on keeping communication alive, even if it becomes difficult to do so.
+Even spouses that begin the divorce process with open communication channels can become enamored with the legal battle that is inherent in, which makes it all the more important to focus on keeping communication alive, even if it becomes difficult to do so.
 Below are 7 reasons communication can lead to better results for both parties, less hurt feelings, and more stability after the divorce is finally finished.

 1. Communication Produces Better Results for Everyone Involved.